purplesandbox/TomeRaider/README.md

 ----

 Introducing TomeRaider, the ultimate solution to relieve you from the overwhelming burden of decision fatigue when choosing your next book to read.
-Whether you're a parent of a little adventurer or a bookworm seeking your next literary journey, TomeRaider has got you covered.
+Whether you're the parent of a little adventurer or a bookworm seeking your next literary journey, TomeRaider has got you covered.
 With its features, TomeRaider can help you select age-appropriate books for your little ones, ensuring their reading experiences are both enjoyable and educational.
 Simply let TomeRaider work its magic, and discover the perfect book tailored to your child's age and interests.
 Say goodbye to the endless search and let TomeRaider guide you on your literary adventures!